ihdavids/orgextended/README.md

   ![Tables](https://raw.githubusercontent.com/ihdavids/orgextended_docs/master/images/table_hacking.gif)

-  What makes Org Mode so versatile is the deceptive simplicity of the format the flexibility of the simple markup and the the depth of the tools and API's provided around that format.
+  What makes Org Mode so versatile is the deceptive simplicity of the format the flexibility of the simple markup and the depth of the tools and API's provided around that format.

   At times I have wondered why I shouldn't just use markdown?
 It is a much more widely popular markup system.
   There is no reason markdown could not be extended to become exactly what Org Mode